telerik/xaml-docs/getting-started/adding-telerik-ui-to-an-application/installation-adding-application-using-intellisense-vs.md

 ---
 title: Using IntelliSense in Visual Studio
 page_title: Using IntelliSense in Visual Studio
-description: Using IntelliSense in Visual Studio.
+description: This article describes the IntelliSense feature of Visual Studio.
 slug: installation-adding-application-using-intellisense-vs
 tags: using,intellisense,in,visual,studio
 published: True